Accelerated Capital Allowance

 The Accelerated Capital Allowance (ACA) is a tax incentive scheme that promotes investment in energy efficient products & equipment.
 The ACA is based on the long-standing ‘Wear and Tear Allowance’ for investment in capital plant and machinery, whereby capital depreciation can be compensated through a reduction in an organisation’s tax liability.

-The ACA scheme allows a sole trader, farmer or company that pays corporation tax in Ireland to deduct the full cost of the equipment from their profits in the year of purchase.
-As a result, the reduction in tax paid by the organisation in that year is currently 12.5% of the value of capital expenditure.
-By contrast, the Wear and Tear Allowance provides the same tax reduction, but this is spread evenly over an eight-year period.
+The ACA scheme allows a sole trader, farmer or company that pays corporation tax or income tax on trading or professional income in Ireland to deduct the full cost of the equipment from their profits in the year of purchase.
+As a result, the business’s taxable profits are reduced by the value of qualifying capital expenditure.
+By contrast, the Wear and Tear Allowance provides for the same tax reduction, but this is spread evenly over an eight-year period.

 For cars coming under the category “Electric and Alternative Fuel Vehicles” the accelerated allowance is based on the lower of the actual cost of the vehicle or €24,000.Search the register